Ozzi448/BOTN-Backup-Restore/README.md

 ---

-The idea of making a .zip backup of individual SaveGames and CharacterPresets is to help simplify the two different things.
-If I were to just target the Saved folder and you just wanted CharacterPresets, this method will overwrite all your existing SaveGames.
+The purpose of creating separate `.zip` backups for individual SaveGames and CharacterPresets is to keep these two elements distinct and avoid unintended overwrites.
+For example, if the tool targeted the entire "Saved" folder when you only wanted to restore CharacterPresets, it could accidentally replace all your existing SaveGames.

-If you want to target just a specific SaveGames file, you can extract a SaveGames_dd-mm-yyyy.zip and rename the .sav to 4.sav if you have 0.sav, 1.sav, 2.sav, 3.sav, GameActions.sav.
-This is just renaming the file to the save slot #.
+To restore a specific SaveGame:
+* Extract the desired `SaveGames_dd-mm-yyyy.zip` file.
+* Rename the extracted `.sav` file to match an available save slot (e.g., rename it to `4.sav` if you already have `0.sav`, `1.sav`, `2.sav`, `3.sav`, and `GameActions.sav`).

-For more questions and Info please ask in the discord server and use the [Breeders of the Nephelym Wiki](https://breedersofthenephelym.miraheze.org/wiki/Breeders_of_the_Nephelym_Wiki)
+For additional questions or information, please ask in the Discord server or consult the [Breeders of the Nephelym Wiki](https://breedersofthenephelym.miraheze.org/wiki/Breeders_of_the_Nephelym_Wiki)